 Who: Agency/organization interested in trail development

 A request for a Notice of Interim Trail Use (NITU) is filed with the STB and the abandoning railroad’s legal department.
 This request should also include a “Statement of Willingness to Assume Financial Responsibility” and a request to establish a Public Use Condition (PUC).
 By filing a “Statement of Willingness to Assume Financial Responsibility,” you are merely indicating that you are capable of assuming financial responsibility should your agency/organization and the railroad reach mutually agreeable terms for the transfer of the corridor.
 This is not a contract, and your agency is under no obligation to acquire the corridor.
 A PUC prevents the railroad from selling or otherwise disposing of any property or trail-related structures, including bridges, tunnels or culverts, for a 180-day period from the effective date of abandonment.
-Since a railroad may not agree to a railbanking negotiation, requesting a PUC, which the STB will almost always grant, may buy additional time to convince the railroad to negotiate with you.
+Since a railroad may not consent to the issuance of a trail use/railbanking condition, requesting a PUC, which the STB will almost always grant, may buy additional time to convince the railroad to negotiate with you.

 When: 40 days after abandonment filing